Building a Euros sweepstake website with 11ty

 I found an article that shows how to trigger a netlify build every day.
 To create the new workflow in my repo I went to the 'Actions' tab then the 'set up a workflow yourself' link.

-The only things I changed in the example code where the build hook URL and the time the workflow is triggered.
+The only things I changed in the example code were the build hook URL and the time the workflow is triggered.

 This did the job!